tlswg/draft-ietf-tls-cert-abridge/draft-jackson-tls-cert-abridge.md

 The Common CA Database {{CCADB}} is operated by Mozilla on behalf of a number of Root Program operators including Mozilla, Microsoft, Google, Apple and Cisco.
 The CCADB contains a listing of all the root certificates trusted by the various root programs, as well as their associated intermediate certificates and new certificates from applicants to one or more root programs who are not yet trusted.

 At the time of writing, the CCADB contains around 150 root program certificates and 1500 intermediate certificates which are trusted for TLS Server Authentication, occupying 2.6 MB of disk space.
 As this listing changes rarely and new inclusions typically join the CCADB listing year or more before they can be deployed on the web, the listing used in this draft will be the relevant certificates included in the CCADB at `CCADB_SNAPSHOT_TIME`.
-Further versions of this draft may provide for a listing using a newer snapshot date or according to a different criteria for inclusion.

-**DISCUSS:** Is minting a new draft every year or two acceptable?
-If not, this draft could be redesigned as its own extension and negotiate the available dictionaries which could then change dynamically.
-A sketch of that approach is discussed in {{churn}}.

 The algorithm for enumerating the list of compressible intermediate and root certificates is given below:

 1. Query the CCADB for all known root and intermediate certificates {{CCADBAllCerts}} as of `CCADB_SNAPSHOT_TIME`
-2. Remove all certificates which have the extendedKeyUsage extension without the TLS Server Authentication bit or anyExtendedKeyUsage bit set.
+2. Remove all certificates which have the extendedKeyUsage extension and do not have the TLS Server Authentication bit set or the anyExtendedKeyUsage bit set.
-3. Remove all certificates whose notAfter date is on or before the cutoff date.
+3. Remove all certificates whose notAfter date is on or before `CCADB_SNAPSHOT_TIME`.
-4. Remove all roots which are not marked as trusted or in the process of applying to be trusted by at least one of the following Root Programs: Mozilla, Google, Microsoft, Apple.
+4. Remove all root certificates which are not marked as trusted or in the process of applying to be trusted by at least one of the following root programs: Mozilla, Google, Microsoft, Apple.
-5. Remove all intermediate certificates who are not signed by root certificates still in the listing.
+5. Remove all intermediate certificates which are not signed by root certificates still in the listing.
 6. Remove any certificates which are duplicates (have the same DER representation)
 7. Order the list by the notBefore date of each certificate, breaking ties with the lexicographic ordering of the SHA256 certificate fingerprint.
 8. Associate each element of the list with the concatenation of the constant `0x99` and its index in the list represented as a `uint16`.

 **DISCUSS:** The four programs were selected because they represent certificate consumers in the CCADB.
 Are there any other root programs which ought to be included?
 The only drawback is a larger disk requirement, since this compression scheme does not impact trust decisions.

-**TODO:** Ask CCADB to provide an authoritative copy of these lists.
+**TODO:** Ask CCADB to provide an authoritative copy of this listing.
 A subset of these lists is available in `benchmarks/data` in this draft's repository.

 ### Compression of CA Certificates in Certificate Chain